ds-suyog/webscrapper/README.md

 1. By using requests + beautiful soup
 2. By using Scrapy framework

 What webscrapper does:
-1. For now, I am scraping small but interesting data
-2. app scraps top 10 gainers, top 10 loosers, and trending stocks from Bombay Stock Exchange(BSE)
+1. app scraps top 10 gainers, top 10 loosers, and trending stocks from Bombay Stock Exchange(BSE)
+2. app also provides database collection's fields statistics.

+workflow:
+1. App gets triggered by email from authorized clients.
+It reads request 'type' from email subject and body.
+2. app queues jobs and process them in the background with workers (implemented both handmade job-queue and redis job-queue)
+3. current jobs-queue dashboard: rq-dashboard
-3. app stores respective logs for information and debugging purposes
+4. app stores respective logs for information and debugging purposes
-4. app inserts data in mongodb collections: gainers, loosers, trending
-5. app has modules to provide data-dumps, receive data-dumps in both .json and .bson format.
+5. app inserts data in mongodb respective collections.
+I wrote modules to generate and receive data-dumps in both .json and .bson format.
-5. app inserts data in elasticsearch too for analytic purposes
+6. app inserts data in elasticsearch too for analytic purposes
-6. app will send status report through email
+7. app sends report through email to respective registered clients
-7. app will queue jobs and process them in the background with workers.
 8. app will include django framework for dashboarding and analytic purposes
 9. maybe I will scrap more data, and throw NLP modules in there too